 The Mount Aloysius College Library offers a wide array of services to meet the needs of its many college patrons.
 The following library resources and services are available to all MAC students, faculty and staff.

 Interlibrary loan (ILL) is available to request books that are unavailable in MountLink.
 Copies of periodical articles that are not available in the Mount Aloysius College Library may also be ordered through ILL.
 Be sure and check the Journal Finder on the Library Databases page before submitting your request, to determine if the article you need is already available in one of our databases.

 The Library’s collection of DVDs and CDs are kept at the Circulation Desk.
 These items may be checked out by students for up to three days at a time with no renewals.
 Faculty and staff may check out these items for one week with renewals upon request.

-A television equipped with a VHS and DVD player is located in Study Room #1 (first floor) for use by those individuals who wish to view items that have been placed on Reserve and which do not circulate.
+A television equipped with a VHS and DVD player is available for use by those individuals who wish to view items that have been placed on Reserve and which do not circulate.
 Check with the Circulation Desk for this service.

 Students may borrow laptop computers.
-The loan period is seven days (external) or for two hours at a time (in-house).
+The loan period is 30 days.
 Copies of the laptop policy form are available at the Circulation desk.

 This equipment is available at the Circulation Desk.

 Reserves are items (books, articles, videos, etc.) that Mount Aloysius students need for class assignments.
 Professors have asked that these materials be placed on reserve in a special area behind the circulation desk.
 Reserve materials are assigned special loan periods.
 They are: two hour library-use-only, overnight reserve, three-day reserve, one-week reserve and thirty-day reserve.
 A Mount Aloysius College student ID is required to check out reserves.